 There was a main 16-megapixel sensor and a second 8-megapixel sensor.
 Rather than combining information to create effects, the second lens was ultra wide-angle.

 LG added the wide-angle to the V20 and subsequent models in the G and V series, but it wasn't until the Huawei Mate 20 triple camera that we saw big moves in wide-angle from other manufacturers.
-That's all changing in 2019, as everyone realises that wide-angle is a creatively sound proposition.
+That's all changed in 2019, as everyone else realised that wide-angle was a creatively sound proposition.

 Huawei P9: Leica's monochrome mark

 In April 2016 Huawei launched the P9 in partnership with Leica, with two cameras sitting on the back.
 Huawei's big selling point wasn't about depth sensing or wide-angle, it was about monochrome and it was the start of some influential work in multi-camera systems from Huawei.

 Leveraging Leica's classic monochrome skills, the Huawei P9 presented two cameras on the rear, claiming one lens captured RGB colour and the second lens captured monochrome detail.
 This resulted in some great black and white photos, but working together, the P9 attempted to combine information from both sensors to make all your photos better - and generally speaking it all seemed to work well.

 Honor used the same system in a number of devices - without the Leica branding - adding a monochrome sensor on the Honor 8 and subsequent devices, until we hit the Honor View 20.
 It wasn't just Huawei and Honor - Nokia adopted the same system on the Nokia 8, but with Zeiss branded lenses.

 Apple iPhone 7 Plus: A play to zoom